Why Loose Piece Contacts?

 Additional quality assurance methods and test procedures known from “conventional” crimping, such as pull-force testing or visual analysis using cross sectional views known as micrographs, also apply to indent crimps.
 Quality criteria for gas-tight crimps with LPC’s include correct strip length, insertion depth and pull-force.

 LPC are predominantly used in applications where high-quality connections are needed and very limited space is available.
-Automating the stripping and crimping processes using semi- or fully-automatic equipment reduces cycle times and increases quality, significantly lowering the cost per termination.
+Automating the stripping and crimping processes using semiautomatic or fully automatic equipment reduces cycle times and increases quality, significantly lowering the cost per termination.